Azure/azure-k8s-metrics-adapter/README.md

 Checkout a [video showing how scaling works with the adapter](https://www.youtube.com/watch?v=5pNpzwLLzW4&feature=youtu.be), [deploy the adapter](#deploy) or [learn by going through the walkthrough](samples/servicebus-queue/readme.md).

+This was build using the [Custom Metric Adapter Server Boilerplate project.](https://github.com/kubernetes-incubator/custom-metrics-apiserver)

 ## External Metrics

 Requires k8 1.10+